-- 25.4 Delta Electricity must allow employees who are away from headquarters for an extended period of time to return home: - (a) daily or at each weekend if the location of the temporary headquarters makes it practicable; or - (b) every third weekend if daily or weekend return is impractical.
-Travel between temporary headquarters and home other than the first and last journeys must be in the employee's own time; or - (c) more frequently if Delta Electricity considers it economical. - 25.5 Employees returning home from their temporary headquarters on approved weekend travel must be provided with: - (a) first class return rail travel or an equivalent; and - (b) a meal allowance as provided for in Item 32 of Appendix 1 for each forward and return journey, only if they have worked the full ordinary hours at the temporary headquarters on the day of travel.
+- 25.4 Delta Electricity must allow employees who are away from headquarters for an extended period of time to return home: - (a) daily or at each weekend if the location of the temporary location makes it practicable; or - (b) every third weekend if daily or weekend return is impractical.
+Travel between temporary location and home other than the first and last journeys must be in the employee's own time; or - (c) more frequently if Delta Electricity considers it economical. - 25.5 Employees returning home from their temporary location on approved weekend travel must be provided with: - (a) first class return rail travel or an equivalent; and - (b) a meal allowance as provided for in Item 32 of Appendix 1 for each forward and return journey, only if they have worked the full ordinary hours at the temporary location on the day of travel.

-One Day Trip Meal 25.6 Allowance
+One Day Trip Meal Allowance 25.6

-Where Delta Electricity requires employees to work away from their normal location and to travel to and from the new location on the same day, it must pay them the reasonable cost of an evening meal as provided for in Item 33 of Appendix 1 if the employee arrives home after 7:00pm.
-Employees must provide a receipt for the meal.
+Where Delta Electricity requires employees to work away from their normal location and to travel to and from the new location on the same day, and if the employee arrives home after 7.00pm, it must pay them the reasonable cost of an evening meal, upon provision of a receipt, up to the maximum provided for by the ATO for an evening meal.